People Who Judge You Should Walk in Your Shoes

 - A lack of self-criticism.
 They’re not able to evaluate their own actions and words to see who made mistakes, and who did more harm.
 They’re limited to protecting themselves from criticism from others.

 - Usually, people who are used to judging you lack a full life with hobbies and passions that would help them view things in a more relative sense.

 How to defend yourself against other people’s criticisms

 Sometimes we say to ourselves, “That doesn’t apply to me.”
 And it may be true, as long as the judgment is coming from someone like a coworker, a person with whom you don’t have a strong bond.
 You can brush it off and forget it.

 But, what if the people who judge you are friends or family members, or even your partner?

 In these cases it’s more common to feel offended or even wounded.
 The first thing you need to do is stay calm and focus on some simple affirmations, like the following:

-“I know who I am, I know what I’ve overcome, and I’m proud of every step I’ve taken and learned from my mistakes,” or “No one but me has the right to judge me, because only I know what I feel and how happy I am with my life and the things that I have.”
+“I know who I am, I know what I’ve overcome, and I’m proud of every step I’ve taken and learned from my mistakes.”
+Or, alternatively, “No one but me has the right to judge me, because only I know what I feel and how happy I am with my life and the things that I have.”

-- Whoever doesn’t accept that sometimes you’ve made mistakes and they judge you for that is someone who has too high an opinion of themselves.
-Someone who believes that they never make bad decisions or mistakes is a person who lacks the ability to criticize themselves and empathize with others.
+- Whoever doesn’t accept that sometimes you’ve made mistakes which they judge you for, is someone who has too high an opinion of themselves.
+There are those who believe that they never make bad decisions or mistakes.
+However, these are people who lack the ability to criticize themselves and empathize with others.

-In these situations you need to ask yourself whether it’s worth distancing yourself from the people who don’t recognize how worthwhile you are, who can’t see the light that shines within you, or understand your value.
+In these situations you need to ask yourself whether it’s worth distancing yourself from the people who judge you and don’t recognize how worthwhile you are.
+These are people who can’t see the light that shines within you, nor do they understand your value.